adam-0522/SATEasily-content-ops-starter/content/pages/pricing.md

         price: $100
         details: per hour
         description: >
-          Recommende if you want to try some lessons with us first without a commitment, or if you have specific need in an area.
+          Recommended if you want to try some lessons with us first without a commitment, or if you have specific need in an area.
         features:
           - 'Flexible, one-on-one tutoring when you need it'